teaching

 Doing one-on-one evangelism is not enough.

-I pray that this new generation of leaders will catch this vision and boldly implement it in their various ministries, so that together we can proclaim, Amen!
+I pray that this new generation of leaders will catch this vision to equip the Saints and will boldly implement it in their various ministries, so that together we can proclaim, Amen!
 Come Lord Jesus!

 Send me your feedback on this article